The last update to this Policy was posted on 26 September 2014.

 3.1.
 For each visitor to reach our website, TSG International expressively collect the following non-personally identifiable information, including but not limited to browser type, version and language, operating system, pages viewed while browsing our website, page access times and referring website address.

 3.2.
-Collected information is used solely internally for the purpose of gauging visitor traffic, trends and delivering personalized content to you while you are at this Site.
+Collected information is used solely internally for the purpose of gauging visitor traffic, trends and delivering personalised content to you while you are at this Site.

 3.3.
 From time to time, TSG International may use customer information for new, unanticipated uses not previously disclosed in our privacy notice.